ankitbatra22/ChatBot/README.md

 # ChatBot
-This project is a chatbot for FGF Brands.
+This project is a chatbot suited for an "office environment".
 The goal is for it to help users to run various tasks like general questions, showing sales, typical conversation, or employee/ company information.
 It uses a feed-forward neural network made with PyTorch to have a contextual conversation.

 ### Approach:
 1. NLP Processing (stemming, tokenization, create bag of words to reference to)